oshriagronov/oshriagronov/README.md

 - 💬 Ask me about anything related to tech and Marvel!
 - 📫 How to reach me: Gmail - oshriv65@gmail.com
 - 🥅 2022 Goals: Basically i want be better than i was last year :smile:
-- ⚡ Fun fact: Most people fall asleep in seven minutes (for me one minute is enough😪).
+- ⚡ Fun fact: Most people fall asleep in seven minutes for me one minute is enough 😪.

 <h3 align="left">Connect with me:</h3>
 <p align="left">